Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 on a collection of observations and interpretations that are subject to change.
 These observations can be browsed by viewing my [research](Research/Around%20The%20City/alt-cyberspace-mapping.md) pages.

+## Foreword

+I've been doing a lot of thinking over the years of how we're accessing memories and these memories are mixed between Johnny and V. I've often posited that if the memories were mixed - it wasn't JUST Johnny's memories that would be false but V's as well.

+Konpeki - Does it even exist?
+It stands as a symbol - two towers individually connected via bridges.
+Much the same way V and Johnny overlap.
+You go up one tower and are forced to go down the other - mirroring the timeline of the game going through V's time into Johnny's playing in reverse.

+With my thinking on Peter Horvath (demonstrated to be going backwards and humming backwards in the previous post), what other bleed over memory rewrites could exist?

+We know Johnny didn't go to the top of Arasaka tower.
+But someone did.
+That's someone's memory.
+Blackhand has been all but ruled out.
+What about Shaitan?

+The facial structure and all-but-obvious faceplate cyberware isn't the only striking thing about these two:

+During "Love Like Fire", Shaitan gets shot and falls during aircraft fire.

+During "The Heist", Jackie gets shot and falls during aircraft fire.

+Smasher used Shaitan's biopod to lure Blackhand into the duel, but the rules of the scene were clear - no matter what, Shaitain's biopod miraculously survives.
+He later finds himself awake on a boat full of cyberware and goes through his own cyberpsychosis.
+Vowing to make Arasaka pay.

+I wonder if Jackie could be a ghost of the digital brain - a way of making sense of Johnny's and V's memories crashing into each other.
+This idea of being a digital ghost is echoed in Death's Stranding, where Jackie communicates through the digital wires and talks about finding his way back home to V.

 ## What is the City?

 The city is a simulation.
 Its original purpose was to merge Shaitan and Johnny